 What is the tympanic cavity filled with?

-Thereof, what does the tympanic cavity do?
+In respect to this, what does the tympanic cavity do?

 The tympanic cavity is a small cavity surrounding the bones of the middle ear.
 Within it sit the ossicles, three small bones that transmit vibrations used in the detection of sound.

-Beside this, where is the tympanic cavity?
+Also to know is, where is the tympanic cavity?

 Also known as the tympanic cavity, the middle ear is an air-filled, membrane-lined space located between the ear canal and the Eustachian tube, cochlea, and auditory nerve.
 The eardrum separates this space from the ear canal.
 The area is pressurized.